 OK, enough intro.
 Now I’ll show you how to use a Nord VPN on Windows step by step:

-Find your own way to the download page of NordVPN.
+- Finish the payment and download NordVPN.
 For example, you can click Choose Your Apps on the pop-up page of the last step.

-After choosing your desired version, click Download.
-(The following screenshot is an example for Windows version.)
+- After choosing your desired version, click Download.
+(The following screenshot is an example for the Windows version.)

-If you’ve never used NordVPN before, you should click Sign up as a new user to create a new account.
+- If you’ve never used NordVPN before, you should click Sign up as a new user to create a new account.
 Then you’ll be prompted to choose a purchase plan.
-(Don’t forget to use your coupon code during the purchase if you have one.)

 But there’s one thing you need to know: if the website or whatever you want to visit is only available in certain areas, then you should choose a server located in the required areas in order to bypass the geographical censorship.